-Biomarker values above five times the 99th percentile of the normal reference range during the first 72 hrs following coronary artery bypass graft surgery (CABG), when associated with the appearance of new pathological Q-waves or new left bundle branch block (LBBB), angiographically documented new graft or native coronary artery occlusion, or imaging evidence of new loss of viable myocardium, should be considered as diagnostic of CABG-related myocardial infarction.
+Despite absence of formal proof, the Task Force suggests that biomarker values above five times the 99th percentile of the normal reference range during the first 72 hrs following CABG, when associated with the appearance of new pathological Q-waves or new LBBB, angiographically documented new graft or native coronary artery occlusion, or imaging evidence of new loss of viable myocardium, should be considered as diagnostic of CABG-related myocardial infarction (4).

 Postoperative MI is classified as type 5 MI (Table 1) (4).

 Table 1 - Clinical classification of types of myocardial Infarction